abelardoacm/ssDNA_viral_pangenomics/README.md

 ./1_Set_family_files_from_raw_genbank.sh Geminiviridae
 ```
 The bash script execute three perl scripts [Genbank_to_genomic_fasta_taxid_in_name.pl](bin/Genbank_to_genomic_fasta_taxid_in_name.pl), [Genbank_to_proteomic_fasta_taxid_in_name.pl](bin/Genbank_to_proteomic_fasta_taxid_in_name.pl) and [Print_rename_instructions.pl](bin/Print_rename_instructions.pl).
 Each of them generate the files and sub-folders mentioned above departing from **family.gb** file.
+Note: Some files within Proteoimic_fasta_files are blank.
+This error does not come from the script, but from the NCBI submission itself.
+The search performed with aforementioned booleans sometimes yields entries labeled as "PROVISIONAL REFSEQ", files containing reference but unannotated genomes.

 #### **Filtered Database**